rstropek/2023-24-2nd/homeworks/2023-10-bank/readme.md

     - `Transaction`
 - `Account` must declare an _abstract_ method `abstract bool IsAllowed(Transaction)`.
 The method returns `true` if the transaction is allowed for the account, otherwise `false`.
 - `Account` must define a method `bool TryExecute(Transaction)`.
 The method first checks if the transaction is allowed by calling `IsAllowed`.
 If the transaction is allowed, the method updates the `CurrentBalance` of the account and returns `true`.
 Otherwise, the method returns `false`.
-- The classes derived from `Account` must implement the two abstract methods.
+- The classes derived from `Account` must implement the abstract method.

 ### Console App